hexonaut/haxe-dom/README.md

 A Full Example
 ==============

-Compile the following code with this command:
+Use this command:

 	haxe -cp . -neko server.n -main Main --next -cp . -js client.js -main Main

+To compile this example:

 	package ;